ctp-eos/ctp-sci/CTP Energy: 3rd Party Evidential Support.md

 This structure, when activated through coherent emotion or thought/C-energy intent, modulates a non-physical carrier field we refer to as **C-Energy** or non-physical **Conscious Energy** which exists in the corresponding non-physical C-domain.

-Physical braincells and physical brainwave activities *(alone)* would NOT be able to 'carry' information across these distances, thus a non-physical energy carrier *(C-energy and its respective non-physical domain (the C-domain)* is prerequisite and required to facilitate these outcomes and observances.
+Physical braincells and physical brainwave activities *(alone)* would NOT be able to 'carry' information across these distances, thus a non-physical energy carrier *(C-energy and its respective non-physical domain (the C-domain)* is/are prerequisite(s) and required to facilitate these outcomes and observances.

 <p align="center">
   <img src="https://github.com/ctp-eos/ctp-sci/blob/main/images/ctp-sci%20experiments.png?raw=true" alt="CTP Transport Model – Host → C-Field → Remote Sample Interaction" width="600"/>